-The security capabilities that any onboarding solution will be able to support will depend in part on the hardware, processing power, cryptographic modules, secure storage capacity, battery life, human interface (if any), and other capabilities of the IoT devices themselves, such as whether they support verification of firmware at boot time; whether they support attestation; whether they are supported by supply-chain tools; whether they support application-layer onboarding; whether they support device communications intent enforcement; and what onboarding and other protocols they support.
+The security capabilities that any onboarding solution will be able to support will depend in part on the hardware, processing power, cryptographic modules, secure storage capacity, battery life, human interface (if any), and other capabilities of the IoT devices themselves, such as whether they support verification of firmware at boot time, attestation, application-layer onboarding, and device communications intent enforcement; what onboarding and other protocols they support; and whether they are supported by supply-chain tools.
 The more capable the device, the more security capabilities it should be able to support and the more robustly it should be able to support them.
 Depending on both device and onboarding solution capabilities, different levels of assurance may be provided.

-3.3.4 Specification Immaturity
+3.3.4 Specifications Are Still Improving

 Ideally, trusted network-layer onboarding solutions selected for widespread implementation and use will be openly available and standards-based.
-The current level of maturity of some potential solution specifications may be a limiting factor in deploying operational implementations of the proposed capabilities.
+Some potential solution specifications are still being improved.
+In the meantime, their instability may be a limiting factor in deploying operational implementations of the proposed capabilities.
 For example, the details of running BRSKI over Wi-Fi are not fully specified at this time.